espadrine/espadrine.github.com/blog/src/a-base32-checksum.md

 public key, cut and concatenated with a checksum that also uses a cryptographic hash.

-The account number is usually represented in text as [base58][].
-It is very similar to [base64][], except that it removes the 0/O and l/I ambiguity, but still has the i/1, Z/7, B/8 and S/5 confusion.
+Bitcoin account numbers are usually represented in text as [base58][].
+Base58 is very similar to [base64][], except that it removes the 0/O and l/I ambiguity, but still has the i/1, Z/7, B/8 and S/5 confusion.
 Besides, transcribing or communicating mixed-case letters is tedious.
 Each letter needs mentioning whether it is uppercase or lowercase.
 That is why [fourwordsalluppercase][] is a great WiFi password.

-The checksum uses roughly 5 characters (four bytes of [base58][] is 32 ÷
+Bitcoin’s account number checksum uses roughly 5 characters (four bytes of [base58][] is 32 ÷ log2(58) ≈ 5).
-log2(58)).
 It is fairly big, which at least ensures that there won't be mistakes… unless the account number goes unchecked.
 If that is the case, neither the sender nor the recipient may use the funds transferred.

 Sadly, the necessity of a bignum library for base58 decoding, and SHA256 as the checksum algorithm, makes verifying the checksum laborious to implement.